-A. Fit Parameters
+C. Fit Parameters

 We fit a large collection of E{ν}^{rec} and Q{rec}^2 distributions: two data sets K2K-I and K2K-IIa, each with one-track, two-track QE, and two-track non-QE subsamples, a total of 242 bins.
-The Monte Carlo predictions for these data sets are computed separately using a MC sample that is more than 15 times larger than the data.
-The free parameters for the flux at each energy are common to both data sets, as is the overall normalization factor, the non-QE/QE ratio and proton rescattering.
+The Monte Carlo predictions for these data sets are computed separately using MC samples that are more than 15 times larger than the data.
+The free parameters Φ for the flux at each energy are common to both data sets, as is the overall normalization factor, the non-QE/QE ratio and proton rescattering.
 There are separate 2-track to 1-track migration parameters for each data set, ten parameters in total.